AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/tabs/multi_icon.md

 <img src="./../assets/multi_icon.gif" width="50%" height="50%"/>

-Below is a sample of what a payload might look like for a five icon notification:
+Below is a sample of what a payload might look like for a multi icon notification:

 ```json
 {